ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 ## Ubiquitous Language is local, not global

-A quite common **misconception** is treating UL as something that is global to the whole company.
-That's essentially **not the case with UL**.
+A quite common **misconception** is treating Ubiquitous Language as something that is global to the whole company.
+That's essentially **not the case with Ubiquitous Language**.

 Introducing a globally spoken set of domain relevant phrases would require potentially crazy amounts of effort to unify the language.
 A question arises: how big your company is?
 How many people would have to align?
 How many people would have to get trained in order to speak a globally-acclaimed language?